Come and celebrate our Birthday!

 This long-running competition is based on a set theme which has been picked from the previous competition.

-The theme for the 2018 competition is "What's Your Poison?" and all clubs affiliated to SAM are invited to take part.
+The theme for the 2019 competition is "I Didn't Expect That!" and all clubs affiliated to SAM are invited to take part.

 It's sure to be an entertaining afternoon and you don't have to be a member of a Club particpating to come along and see the entries.